sagemath/sagewiki_to_gh-2022-10-10/days31/projects.md

 == notebook to and from other formats ==
  * sws2tex - see [[https://bitbucket.org/whuss/sws2tex/|its bitbucket site]]
  * sws2rst - see [[http://trac.sagemath.org/sage_trac/ticket/10637|#10637]]
- * rst to notebook.
-Note from Sébastien Labbé:
+ * rst to notebook - see [[http://trac.sagemath.org/sage_trac/ticket/11459|#11459]]

-  I would like to polish up and merge into Sage a script I wrote this winter to translate .rst files into notebook (txt) files.
+    * Note from Sébastien Labbé:  I would like to polish up and merge into Sage a script I wrote this winter to translate .rst files into notebook (txt) files.
 It is based on the file docHTMLProcessor.py which is part of the sage notebook.
 Although, since there are always rumors that the Sage Notebook is changing, I did not push it any further and was waiting for the new version of the Notebook before.
 The script (rst2notebook) is available in the misc directory of the [http://combinat.sagemath.org/hgwebdir.cgi/misc/file/ef17ccb37589/notebook2rst/|sage-combinat hg server]].

 == The mysterious moving/disappearing text bug ==
  * Find a reproducible one